SmartsquareGmbH/mqtt-starter/README.md

 # :honeybee: HiveMQ Spring Boot Starter

 Use an automatically configured mqtt 3 or 5 client in your Spring Boot project.
+This starter supports GraalVM native image and provides a simple annotation-based message consumer.

 ## Getting Started